fuchien/meli/README.md

 # Melicidade front test

-> Challenge to create a simple frontend, show almost same screen with Mercado Livre page, on input in header, you can type some product and will search in API and show on the screen, you can click each one to see the details and description.
+> The challenge is create a simple frontend, presenting the same screen as Mercado Livre page.
+On input in header, you will be able to type some product, then the application will search in API and show the result on the screen, after all, you can click each one to see the details and description.

 ## Developing